 The most common reasons for an abnormal result are:

-- Herniated or "slipped" disc (cervical radiculopathy)
+- Herniated or "slipped" disk (cervical radiculopathy)

 - Narrowing of the cervical spine (spinal stenosis)